Characterising regular double Stone and pseudocomplemented Kleene algebras in completions of rough sets induced by reflexive relations: Pseudocomplements

 \section{Pseudocomplements}

 In this section, it is shown that if $\wp(U)^\UP$ is pseudocomplemented, then $\mathrm{DM(RS)}$ is pseudocomplemented.
 The pseudocomplement operation is described in terms of the pseudocomplement of $\wp(U)^\UP$.
 Consequently, if $\wp(U)^\UP$ is completely distributive, then $\mathrm{DM(RS)}$ is a completely distributive pseudocomplemented Kleene algebra.
-In the case where $\wp(U)^\UP$ is completely distributive and spatial, we provide a method to construct the pseudocomplement of any element of $\wp(U)^\UP$ utilizing the notion of the core.
+When $\wp(U)^\UP$ is completely distributive and spatial, we provide a method to construct the pseudocomplement of any of its elements using the concept of the core, originally introduced in \cite{JarRad25}.

 \begin{proposition} Let $R$ be a reflexive relation.
 If $\wp(U)^\UP$ is pseudocomplemented, then also $\mathrm{DM(RS)}$ is pseudocomplemented.
 For $(A,B) \in \mathrm{DM(RS)}$,

 where $B^*$ is the pseudocomplement of $B$ in $\wp(U)^\UP$. \end{proposition}